hschellman/computing-basics/_episodes/02-storage-spaces.md

 * at Fermilab, need a valid Kerberos ticket in order to access files in your Home area
 * periodic snapshots are taken so you can recover deleted files. (/nashome/.snapshot)

+> ## Note: your home area is small and private
+> You want to use your home area for things that only you should see.
+If you want to share files with collaborators you need to put them in the /app/ or /data/ areas described below.
+{: .callout}

 **Locally mounted volumes** are physical disks, mounted directly on the computer
 * physically inside the computer node you are remotely accessing
 * mounted on the machine through the motherboard (not over network)